robcarver17/pysystemtrade/docs/backtesting.md

 - stage: Used by stages in System objects, such as 'rawdata'
 - component: other parts of the top level function that have their own loggers
-- currency_code: Currency code (used for fx), format 'GBPUSD'
+- currency_code: Currency code (used for FX), format 'GBPUSD'
 - instrument_code: Self explanatory
 - contract_date: Self explanatory, format 'yyyymm'
 - broker: broker name